LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD April 2023
 * Move samples between project updates and containerFilter changes
-  * Picklist update to default to using the AllInProjectPlusShared to resolve All Samples when projects are enabled
-  * Picklist All Samples grid update to filter out unresolved samples, for the "user doesn't have permission" case
+  * Picklist All Samples grid update to filter out unresolved samples
   * SampleMoveMenuItem update to provide an onSuccess callback, to allow the LKFM grid to reload models accordingly

 ### version 2.332.1